Watch past educational presentations and see live events in real time

 Access a variety of informative and educational resources for certification, self-assessment, scholarships, volunteer opportunities, advocacy, grants, career planning, and more.

 ACR Fellows-in-Training Subcommittee

-The Fellows-in-Training Subcommittee, a subcommittee of the American College of Rheumatology (ACR) Committee on Training and Workforce Issues, consists of ten fellows-in-training who are ACR members.
-The Subcommittee’s main objectives are to organize the Fellows’ Educational Sessions at the State-of-the-Art Clinical Symposium and the ACR/ARHP Annual Meeting, influence Fellow-in-Training volunteer opportunities, and enhance Fellow-in-Training educational resources.
+The Fellows-in-Training Subcommittee, a subcommittee of the American College of Rheumatology (ACR) Committee on Training and Workforce Issues, consists of ten fellows in training who are ACR members.
+The Subcommittee’s main objectives are to organize the Fellows’ Educational Sessions at the State-of-the-Art Clinical Symposium and ACR Convergence, influence fellow-in-training volunteer opportunities, and enhance fellow-in-training educational resources.

 If you are interested in applying for the Fellows-in-Training Subcommittee, the call for applications opens each year in August.
 Please contact email@example.com for additional information.